 Summary of generalized documents (DEL 1-9)

-To provide a clear consensus from the perspective of generalised considerations, a summary table of DEL 1-9 is given below.
-It displays the objectives, score, and overview of all the generalised deliverables, hope to avoid their overlap and still maintain specialized.
-The statements were extracted from the latest documents and reviewed by editors before the virtual meeting in 7-8 May 2020, and will be continuously updated during the future activities of FG-AI4H.
+To coordinate generalized specifications on AI4H, a summary table of all generalized documents (DEL 1-9) is given below.
+It displays the abstract, objectives, and score, of corresponding deliverables, to maintain specialized and avoid possible overlap .
+The statements were extracted from the latest documents and reviewed by editors before the virtual meeting in 7-8 May 2020.
+This table will be continuously updated in future activities of FG-AI4H.

 Table 2 – Summary of generalized documents (DEL 1-9)